 We’re left to wonder how an inquiry conducted by a very few people can cost $9 million or more in two short years.
 If we visit the website of the Missing Women Commission of Inquiry, we don’t find any financial disclosures and today, in response to a question about cost of Oppal’s epic, Minister of Justice Shirley Bond refused to answer.

-By searching the Detailed Schedules of Payments, we can find a few details.
+By searching the Detailed Schedules of Payments from Public Accounts, we can find a few details.